• Skip to primary navigation

 • Steam for 45 - 60 minutes.
 Check the bread at 45 minutes to monitor how quickly it's baking.
 Using an instant read thermometer, your goal is 200˚F.

 At higher altitudes, it can be difficult to get the bread to reach 200˚F, and you may need to finish it in the oven set for 375˚F. At 7100 feet, it took an additional 20 minutes for me.
+(See the High Altitude Tips in the post.)

 • Remove the steamed pudding mold from the pot.
 Set it on a cooling rack and remove the lid.
-Once the bread cools room temperature, use a knife to loosen the bread from the sides of the mold, then turn it upside down and tap it lightly.
+Once the bread cools room temperature, use a knife to loosen the bread from the sides of the mold, turn it upside down, and tap it lightly.
 The bread should slide out.

 Can Method